Monday, June 16, 2025

 backwards.
 Become

-is sunk to gunk under its foil.
+sunk to gunk under its foil.
 Lowell is

-imipatiently unread, spine spread,
+impatiently unread, spine unspread,

 his skunk unborn or slunk